-Shutter is a free, open-source, and feature-rich screenshot tool for GNU/Linux distributions.
-I use this tool frequently when I am creating resources for this site or for our youtube channel and it has not yet let me down.
+Shutter is a free, open-source, feature-rich, and ultimate Linux screenshot program screenshot tool for GNU/Linux distributions.
+I use this tool frequently when I am creating resources for this site or my youtube channel, and it has not yet let me down.

-Simply type the following apt-get command to install shutter under Debian / Ubuntu Linux based system:
+Simply type the following apt-get command/apt command to install shutter under a Debian / Ubuntu Linux based system:

 # yum install shutter